yyht6300a/499Project-Minecraft-C/webserver/readme.md

 ### Root folder

 #### flaskServer.py
 flaskServer.py is a Python Flask server running on port 3000.
 It handles sending and retrieving all files of the website to the client.
 Notes on Flask: All HTML files must be kept in the 'templates' folder.
 All CSS, JS, fonts, images, etc. must be kept in the 'static' folder.
+Currently handles POST and GET requests between main.js and itself.

+TODO: Run Python code from GET request, send that back to main.js.

+TODO: Figure out how to send agent commands to Minecraft from the server.

+TODO: Connect to database containing in game actions.
 ***
 ### /templates